dschenck/easytree/docs/contents/getting-started.rst

     {"country": "United States"}

-Use a list method such as :code:`append` to cast a new node as a :code:`list`
+Alternatively, use a list method such as :code:`append` to cast a new node as a :code:`list`

 .. code-block::